- You can feed and substitute many different feedstuffs as long as you meet the animal's nutrient requirements.

 In drought years, hay crop forages are often high quality but limited in supply.
 One option is to purchase hay.
 Purchasing high-quality hay crop forage is a good option if milk prices are high and feed costs are reasonable.
 This may allow you to harvest or purchase lower quality hay to meet growing heifer and late lactation cow needs.

 Purchasing corn silage from neighboring cash crop farmers can also be an excellent option.
 This can be advantageous for the livestock farmer and crop farmer.
-The University of Wisconsin has developed a spreadsheet and phone app that can help determine a fair price.

 Reduce animal numbers